charroux/CodingWithKubernetes/README.md

 # The frontend app

-The frontend (also coded in Java Spring boot) requests the backend service:
+The frontend (also coded in Java Spring boot) wait for an HTTP get on "/".
+Then it requests the backend service:

 restTemplate restTemplate = new RestTemplate();